GabrielKP/MMB-Project/classifier-HO.md

 ## Todos

+@todo:
 - x/X y/Y consistency
 - Speed optimization for train/compute/learn
 - Fix Oja's name to Oja.
 - Decaying Learning Rate
+- Hebb Decay Rule should be included in title

+This draft is littered with @todos.
+It would be helpful to me if you let me know whether you think they are unnecessary or whether I have some I have overlooked.

 AS.200.313, Models of Mind and Brain, Prof. Honey

 Project draft, Gabriel Kressin

-# How does a neural-network-classifier learning with Hebbs rule compare to a neural-network-classifier learning with Oja's rule regarding accuracy, learning speed and other features?
+# How does a neural-network learning with Hebbs rule compare to a neural-network learning with Oja's rule regarding accuracy, learning speed and other features in a digit classification task?

-This project builds and compares three networks for the MNIST 10-digit classification (LeCun, Y., & Cortes, C., & Burges, C.J.C.) only differing in their learning rule:
+This project builds and compares three networks featuring biologically plausible learning rules to classify digits from the MNIST 10-digit dataset (LeCun, Y., & Cortes, C., & Burges, C.J.C.).
+These networks only differ in their learning rule:

     1. Plain Hebbian rule.
     2. Hebbian-Decay rule.